U.S. surgeon general declares gun violence a public health crisis

 RALEIGH, N.C.
-(WTVD) -- Surgeon General Dr. Vivek Murphy has long called gun violence an epidemic in the United States.
+(WTVD) -- Surgeon General Dr. Vivek Murthy has long called gun violence an epidemic in the United States.

 He is now taking a major step forward declaring gun violence a public health crisis.
 Tuesday morning, he issued an advisory report, detailing the consequences gun violence poses on health and the wellbeing of the country.